bartobri/libnms/README.md

 int main(void) {

-    // Apply the effect to the string "SETEC ASTRONOMY" nms_exec("setec astronomy");
+    // Apply the effect to the string "setec astronomy" nms_exec("setec astronomy");

     // Make the foreground color of the decrypted characters "red"